A Proximal Algorithm for Sampling: Problem formulation and Background

-We are interested in sampling problems associated with convex potentials that are not necessarily smooth.
-In particular, we consider two specific scenarios of sampling tasks with target distribution
+We are interested in sampling from distributions with potentials that are not necessarily smooth.
+More specifically, we consider the sampling task with the target distribution $\nu \propto \exp(-f(x))$ where the potential $f$ satisfies

-in $\R^d$.
-In the first setting, the potential $f$ is assumed to be convex and semi-smooth, i.e.,

-for some $\alpha \in [0,1]$ and coefficient $L_\alpha>0$, where $f'$ denotes a subgradient of $f$.
-Clearly, when $\alpha=0$, \eqref{ineq:semi-smooth} reduces to a Lipschitz continuous condition, and when $\alpha=1$, it reduces to a smoothness condition.
-In the second setting, the potential is assumed to be composite as $f(x) = f_1(x)+f_2(x)$ with $f_1$ being convex and smooth and $f_2$ being convex and semi-smooth.
+for some $\alpha_i \in [0,1]$ and $L_{\alpha_i}>0$, $1\le i \le n$.
+Here $f'$ denotes a subgradient of $f$ in the Frechet subdifferential (see Definition \ref{def:Frechet}).
+When $n=1$ and $\alpha_1=1$, it is well-known that $f$ is a smooth function.
+When $n=1$ and $0<\alpha_1<1$, $f$ satisfying \eqref{ineq:semi-smooth} is known as a weakly smooth function.
+When $n=1$ and $\alpha_1 =0$, $f$ satisfying \eqref{ineq:semi-smooth} is a non-smooth function.
+Thus, the cases we consider cover all three cases: smooth, weakly-smooth, and non-smooth.
+For ease of reference, we termed a function satisfying the condition \eqref{ineq:semi-smooth} a semi-smooth function.
+The target distribution $\nu$ is assumed to satisfy LSI or PI, but $f$ can be non-convex.
+The class of distributions we consider have been studied in \citep{chatterji2020langevin,chewi2021analysis,NguDanChe21} for MCMC sampling.
+One example of such a distribution is $\nu \propto \exp (- \|A_2 \sigma(A_1 x)-b\|^2 - \|x\|^2- \|x\| )$ for some full rank matrices $A_1, A_2$, vector $b$, and some activation (e.g., ReLU) function $\sigma$.
+This is a Bayesian regression problem.

-Most existing gradient-based sampling algorithms are not applicable to these problems due to the lack of smoothness.
-In this work, we develop {\bf a proximal algorithm for sampling from semi-smooth potentials and composite potentials}.
-Our method is based on the alternating sampling framework (ASF) introduced in \cite{lee2021structured}, which is a generic framework for sampling from a distribution $\pi^X(x) \propto \exp(-g(x))$.
-Starting from a point $x_0\in \R^d$, the alternating sampling framework with stepsize $\eta>0$ repeats the two steps as in Algorithm \ref{alg:ASF}.
+In this work, we aim to develop a proximal algorithm for sampling from non-convex potentials that satisfy \eqref{ineq:semi-smooth}.
+Our method is built on the alternating sampling framework (ASF) introduced in \citet{lee2021structured}.
+Unlike most existing sampling algorithms that require the potential to be smooth, ASF is applicable to semi-smooth problems.
+Initialized at $x_0\sim \rho_0^X$, ASF with target distribution $\pi^X(x) \propto \exp(-f(x))$ and stepsize $\eta>0$ performs the two alternating steps as follows.